eswarachitimi/Mulesoft/DataWeave/DataWeave-Selectors.md

 A namespace helps to avoid naming conflicts when an XML document combines elements or attributes from different XML vocabularies or schemas.

-A namespace is declared using the xmlns attribute, optionally with a prefix, and assigned a unique URI.
+A namespace is declared using the xmlns attribute, optionally with a `prefix`, and assigned a unique URI.
 Prefixed Namespace Declaration.

 ```
     <root xmlns:prefix="http://example.com/namespaceURI">